 Roosevelt Dam and Subsequent Development

 The event promised an agricultural bonanza for the Valley and the impact on Phoenix’s population and development was immediate and intense.
-Hundreds of new families moved to the Valley; some moved to the new suburban additions to be closer to their irrigated fields.
-Still others made their living selling groceries, supplies, and contracting services to the new families.
+Then, hundreds of new families moved to the Valley.
+Some moved to the new suburban additions to be closer to their irrigated fields.
+Still, others made their living selling groceries, supplies, and contracting services to the new families.
 They, too, built houses in the new subdivisions which were close to the city center and accessible by streetcar line.

 Virtually all of the houses built between 1912 and 1915 were the then-popular Classical Revival and Craftsman bungalows which filled the 700-1100 blocks of Roosevelt, Portland, Moreland, and the 1000-1200 blocks of 9th and 10th streets in the district.
-City directories and other sources indicate that more houses were built by the end of 1915.
+However, city directories and other sources indicate that more houses were built by the end of 1915.
 Within the North Garfield segment of Brill’s Addition, approximately 29 new houses were built in 1915 alone.

 Following great activity between 1912 and 1915, development in the district slowed a bit, possibly due to domestic building restrictions related to World War I. While 29 new houses were completed in 1915, only two were built in 1916 and one in 1917, at the height of the war.
 Residential growth rebounded in 1918 when 21 new houses were built.
 Only one house has been dated to 1919 in this survey.
 In all, at least 55 single family homes built in the North Garfield Historic District between 1912 and 1919 survive to the present.
 Again, these were largely Craftsman influenced bungalows in the western half of the present North Garfield Historic District.